 “When perceived accuracy isn’t the same as actual accuracy, this can lead to dangerous choices, as some essential fields like psychology, economics and genetic engineering provide vital social services but may be cut off because of this disconnect,” says Broomell.

-The study also finds that uncertainty for particular fields does not carry over to individual study results, so scientists should focus on the specific details of studies rather than disciplines as a whole to help null misconceptions.
+The study also shows that uncertainty for particular fields does not carry over to individual study results.
+Scientists should thus focus on the specific details of studies rather than disciplines as a whole to help null misconceptions.

 “Uncertainty is a natural part of scientific research, but, in the public domain, it can be used selectively to discredit undesirable results or postpone important policies,” says Broomell.”
 Understanding how the public perceives uncertainty is an important first step for understanding how to communicate uncertainty.”